talesprates/LampSolver/README.md

 ## Installation
 No installation needed.
 Just need java jre installed.
 ## Usage
-First of all you need to follow this guide http://imgur.com/a/JHUQx and get all 7 switches and witch lamps they effect.
-Its very important to enumarate the lamps and follow the same enumaration until the end of the process.
+First of all you need to follow this guide http://imgur.com/a/JHUQx and get all 7 switches and which lamps they effect.
+It's very important to enumarate the lamps and follow the same enumaration until the end of the process.
 These numbers are used to solve the puzzle using this algorithm.
-Once you collected initial lamp configuration and the 7 switches you may change the file 'input.txt' with your own data.
+Once you collected the initial lamp configuration and all 7 switches you may change the file 'input.txt' with your own data, following this schema:
-1. The first line represents the lamps that are lit at the start of the round.
+* The first line represents the lamps that are lit at the start of the round.
-2. The second line represents the Temple switch and which lamps it effects.
+* The second line represents the Temple switch and which lamps it effects.
-3. The third line represents the Furnace switch and which lamps it effects.
+* The third line represents the Furnace switch and which lamps it effects.
-4. The forth line represents the Tree switch and which lamps it effects.
+* The forth line represents the Tree switch and which lamps it effects.
-5. The fifth line represents the Pier switch and which lamps it effects.
+* The fifth line represents the Pier switch and which lamps it effects.
-6. The sixth line represents the Waterfall switch and which lamps it effects.
+* The sixth line represents the Waterfall switch and which lamps it effects.
-7. The seventh line represents the Rock switch and which lamps it effects.
+* The seventh line represents the Rock switch and which lamps it effects.
-8. The eighth line represents the Pagoda switch and which lamps it effects.
+* The eighth line represents the Pagoda switch and which lamps it effects.

 ### Example
 * Default lamps: 9 17